MicrosoftDocs/cpp-docs/docs/sanitizers/error-stack-use-after-scope.md

 ---
-title: "stack-use-after-scope error"
+title: "Error: stack-use-after-scope"
-description: "Source examples and live debug screenshots for Stack Use After Scope errors." ms.date: 02/05/2021
+description: "Source examples and live debug screenshots for stack use after scope errors." ms.date: 02/05/2021
 f1_keywords: ["stack-use-after-scope"]
-helpviewer_keywords: ["Stack Use After Scope"]
+helpviewer_keywords: ["stack-use-after-scope error", "AddressSanitizer error stack-use-after-scope"]
 ---

-# Example: `stack-use-after-scope` error
+# Error: `stack-use-after-scope`

+> Address Sanitizer Error: Use of out-of-scope stack memory

 The use of a stack address outside the lexical scope of a variable's lifetime can happen many ways in C or C++.